 A Dependent Clause is a simple sentence that starts with a clause marker.
 There are many, many of these; here are some common ones.

-Time Reason or Cause Contrast Condition

-when, as because although if
+Time Reason or Cause Contrast Condition when, as after before until whenever because since as although though even though if unless

-after since though unless

-before as even though

-until

-whenever

 You may think of this as two simple sentences joined with a Clause Marker connector.